530

 38

-Domenico Alberto Azuni was a Sardinian jurist.
+Domenico Alberto, chevalier Azuni was a Sardinian jurist.

 37